It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 The cash you keep in a current account doesn’t just sit there until you decide to withdraw it.
 Banks and other financial providers use our money to make more money (usually for themselves) by investing it.
 Unfortunately, this means that large chunks of our earnings are funnelled into practices that are harmful to the environment such as fossil fuels, tobacco, oil, or arms production.

-Ethical banks avoid investing in environmentally harmful or otherwise unethical industries, and a minority – such as Triodos – go much further by investing your money to make positive impact on the planet and society.
+Ethical banks avoid investing in environmentally harmful or otherwise unethical industries, and a minority – such as Triodos – go much further by investing your money to make a positive impact on the planet and society.

 With the Current Account Switching Service, which takes care of transferring all your direct debits to your new account and closing your old one, it’s easier than ever to move your money for Good.